opendatacube/datacube-core/README.rst

    ``./check-code.sh``

-   (this script approximates what is run by Travis.
+   (this script approximates what is run by GitHub Actions.
 You can alternatively run ``pytest`` yourself).

 6. **(or)** Run all tests, including integration tests.